jitsi/handbook/docs/dev-guide/flutter-sdk.md

 11. #### retrieveParticipantsInfo()

-    Sends and event that will trigger the `participantsInfoRetrieved` event which will contain participants information
+    Sends an event that will trigger the `participantsInfoRetrieved` event which will contain participants' information

 ### JitsiMeetConferenceOptions